melaniebrgr/react-chemdoodleweb/README.md

 <script type="text/javascript" src="%PUBLIC_URL%/ChemDoodleWeb-9.4.0/install/ChemDoodleWeb.js"></script>
 ```

-2. ChemDoodle can then be called on component mount:
+2. ChemDoodle can then be called on component mount.
+Verify that the ChemDoodle is available in the project:

 ```
 useEffect(() => {